andrii-malakhovtsev/image-text-to-clipboard/README.md

-# Clipboard image to text
+# Image Text To Clipboard

 ## Dependencies